Born in Grimsby in 1965, Jez Butler grew up in Cleethorpes, N.E Lincolnshire. He has lived in Bristol since 1984.

-Having acquired a Sequential Circuits Pro One synth (with help from Dad), I formed my first suitably pretentious bedroom band – Invisible Lines of Tension – with friend Dave Wright.
-Influences included avant-garde electronica, post-punk ‘agit pop’…and Shakatak.
+Having acquired a Sequential Circuits Pro One synth (with help and encouragement from his father), Jez formed his first, bedroom band Invisible Lines of Tension with friend Dave Wright.
+An eclectic mix of influences included avant-garde electronica, post-punk ‘agit pop’…and funk.

-I moved to Bristol as a student in 1984, taking my drums with me.
-Following a stint in a college band, I joined the Groove Farm in September 1988.
-The next two years were spent playing around the UK, and releasing a few EPs and an album – Plug – which became a John Peel favourite.
+Following a stint in a college band, Jez joined the Groove Farm on drums in September 1988.
+The next two years were spent playing around the UK, and releasing a few EPs and an album Plug which became a John Peel favourite.

 The band split in 1990, paving the way for Beatnik Filmstars and Girlboy Girl.
-I played drums with both bands before joining Cake, with friends Howard and Deb (ex-Flatmates).
+He played with both bands before joining Cake, with friends Howard and Deb (ex-Flatmates).

-I also decided to plough my own musical furrow, recording three tracks as Vision On, aided by finger style-guitarist Karl Taylor and The Groove Farm’s Rupert on bass.
-The project was shelved while I played drums and organ for ex-Sarah Records outfit Tramway, recording Siesta‘s first single, and a subsequent album.
-I also teamed up with a couple of ex-Groove Farmers and The Beatniks’ John Austin to form Airbomb Repeater, a surf instrumental band.
+Jez now decided to plough his own musical furrow, recording three incidental-music-inspired tracks as Vision On, aided by finger style-guitarist Karl Taylor and The Groove Farm’s Rupert on bass.
+The project was shelved while he added drums and organ to ex-Sarah Records outfit Tramway, recording Madrid-based Siesta Records’ first single and a subsequent album.
+He also teamed up with a couple of ex-Groove Farmers and The Beatniks’ John Austin to form Airbomb Repeater, a surf instrumental band.

-I continued to record for Mike, contributing the odd track here and there to albums released on the if… and Reverie labels, involving a vocal session with French chef-cum-sports-commentator Louis Philippe.
+Jez continued to record for Mike, contributing the odd track here and there to albums released on the if…, èl and Reverie labels, involving a vocal session with French chef-cum-sports-commentator Louis Philippe.

-The beginning of the new millennium saw our first full length album: Songs For the Jet Set 2000, with contributions from Milky’s Shazna, Angie Tillett (Death By Chocolate) and ’70s teen idol and soundtrack composer Simon Turner.
+The beginning of the new millennium saw Jez form a production duo with John Austin.
+In January 2000, they created their first full length album: Songs For the Jet Set 2000, with contributions from Milky’s Shazna, Angie Tillett (Death By Chocolate) and ’70s teen idol and soundtrack composer Simon Turner.

-Since then, I’ve written, recorded and produced under various names and with numerous collaborators.
-More information is available on the releases page.
+Since then, Jez has written, recorded and produced under various names and with numerous collaborators.
+See all recordings to date.

-Despite having written and produced many albums, I had never released a bona fide solo project.
-In 2013 – inspired by a walk at Brean Down – I decided to record an instrumental album inspired by the work of John Baker, a pioneering composer employed by the BBC Radiophonic Workshop during the ’60s and ’70s.
+Despite having written and produced many albums, Jez had never released a bona fide solo project.
+In 2013 – inspired by a walk at Brean Down – he decided to record an instrumental album inspired by the work of John Baker, a pioneering composer employed by the BBC Radiophonic Workshop during the ’60s and ’70s.

 The Lighter Side of Concrete was released in October 2013.
 Intended purely as a studio project, there were requests for live performances.
-My partner Polly, who had assisted in various ways with the album, agreed to join me; The Twelve Hour Foundation was formed and began performing live in December 2013.
+Jez’s partner Polly, who had assisted in various ways with the album, agreed to join him to form The Twelve Hour Foundation who delivered their first live performance in December 2013.

-In addition to my work with the band, I have recorded jingles, themes and incidental music for film, promotional videos, radio, and music libraries.
-For more information, see my recordings to date.
+In addition to his work with the band, Jez has recorded jingles, themes and incidental music for film, television, promotional videos, theatre, radio, and music libraries.
+For more information, see recordings to date.